How much do bloggers REALLY earn in 2025? (Statistics from the Blogging Income Survey 2025)

 - Travel

-These are the only niches represented in the survey that included bloggers earning $5,000 or more per month:
+And these are the only niches represented in the survey that included bloggers earning $5,000 or more per month:

 - Beauty / Fashion / Hair